Position Title: Development & Outreach Intern

 English proficiency is required, and foreign language skills are strongly encouraged.

-To Apply: Please send (via e-mail) a résumé and cover letter to: firstname.lastname@example.org by Friday, August 9, 2019.
-Please indicate in the email subject line and cover letter that you are applying for the Development and Outreach Internship.
+To Apply: Please send a resume and cover letter to email@example.com by November 15, 2019.
+Remember to indicate that you are applying for the position of Development and Outreach Intern in the subject line.
 No phone calls please.
-We would love to talk to you but only after you have submitted the information above.
+Interviews will be scheduled by appointment only.
 Partners will contact applicants for an interview or to request additional information.